SOUND JOURNEY

 - One-on-One Therapeutic Sessions

 Contrary to what we were taught in history class, ancient Indigenous peoples weren’t “in the jungle around a campfire” playing drums for entertainment.
 They were in ceremony—sacred, purposeful ritual that supported the body’s recovery.
 In today’s language, these sound practices helped regulate the autonomic nervous system, guiding people out of stress and into the parasympathetic “rest-and-digest” state—where repair can happen (Cleveland Clinic).
-Indigenous instruments weren’t random noise; rhythm and frequency supported people through injury, grief, conflict, and return to balance.
+Indigenous instruments weren’t random noise; rhythm and frequency supported people through injury, grief, conflict, post partum and return to balance.
 Modern research shows music and sound can influence stress physiology and autonomic regulation, often tracked through heart rate variability (NCCIH).
-Our ancestors understood a kind of “medicine” no pill can truly bottle—something big pharma could never replicate or replace.
+Our ancestors understood a kind of “medicine” no pill can truly bottle.